 It’s a sad fact of life but the most awful things happen at this time of year; at every time of year, truth be told, as I know from the experience of spending most of my adult life working in an A&E unit.
 This December, in no particular order, we have refugees dying in their attempts to reach Europe; bloody terrorism in Paris and elsewhere; appalling, relentless violence in the Middle East; and closer to home – and maybe not quite so life-shattering but completely miserable to those involved – the floods in Cumbria.
 There’s nothing I can say about any of this that hasn’t already been said by people more eloquent, informed and useful.
 My heart goes out to them all.
 Count your blessings, as my mother used to repeat daily.
 There’s always someone worse off than you are.

 And so in the interests of distraction therapy forgive me if I move to a relatively unimportant snippet of gloom – because it’s over seven hundred years old.
-As such it’s a bit of an escape (though not for Michael as I’ve been driving him nuts about it).
+As such it’s a bit of an escape (though not for Mr B as I’ve been driving him nuts about it).
 Anyway, for those of you who don’t know – and probably don’t care, but tough – this past Friday was the anniversary of the slaying of the last true Prince of Wales.
 Llywelyn ap Gruffydd was killed on 11th December 1282 by Marcher Lords and Anglo-Norman mercenaries acting for Edward I of England, which effectively put an end to the very real possibility of an independent nation of Wales.
 For some of us (sorry, but there you go) this is the Welsh equivalent of the assassination of John F. Kennedy in terms of conspiracy theory and getting to the bottom of what really happened.

 I know – it’s seven hundred and thirty three years.
 It’s trivial.
 I’m sad.
 But this won’t be the last you see of this on these pages, so if it’s a dealbreaker…it was nice knowing you!